debapriyo-das24/ops-automation-learning/README.md

 - Completed another assessment for a part-time role.
 - Python progress: Numbers and functions from Udemy and Kaggle brief tutorial.

+ ## Day 6
+ - Practiced variables in python.
+ - Completed a significant portion of the udemy course.